nzaupa/FPGA_resonant_converter/ResonantConverterBook/docs/diary/2024_diary.md

 24 May - Debugging and debugging again as style of life.
 The regularization seems to work.
 Then, after several trial, the PI block need to have signed number.
 The reason: operation `>>>` (arithmetic shift) adds trailing 1 or 0.
 But it adds 0 iff the MSB is 1 and the register (maybe also wire) is declared `signed`.
+Otherwise it is always adding 0 making the number becoming positive.